Editor’s Note: This post was updated on September 8, 2018 for accuracy and comprehensiveness. It was originally published on September 22, 2016.

 If the bear is your weight loss plateau, instead of getting 3 different pieces of advice from 3 different people, the best weapon you can bring against it is knowledge, so that when the time comes, your moment of panic or boredom or stagnant weight loss is finite.

 Plateaus are frustrating, but they can also be motivating, and most importantly, they can be overcome.
 They force us to remember why we are trying to accomplish our goal in the first place.
-With what you know about plateaus now, make your plan today and be prepared when your plateau hits so you can tackle it head on.
+With what you know about plateaus now, make your plan today and be prepared when you hit your plateau so you can break through to the next level.

 Hilary Fosdal is an ACE certified personal trainer.
 She also does a lot of heavy lifting at redphonestudio.com, a web design and digital marketing company that helps health practitioners improve their professional identity.